 Swiss Cottage, Camden

-A well-endowed amenity zone serving a wide catchment area north of St John’s Wood, but with pockets of deprivation in its immediate vicinity
+A well-endowed amenity zone serving a wide and wealthy catchment area north of St John’s Wood, but with pockets of deprivation in its immediate vicinity

 Finchley Road and Avenue Road converged here in the 1820s and Adelaide Road cut across Eton College’s land in 1830.